micro-manager/micro-manager/README.md

 The master branch on https://github.com/micro-manager/micro-manager is used to build version 2.0-gamma (binaries can be download at https://micro-manager.org/wiki/Download%20Micro-Manager_Latest%20Release).
 The branch "svn-mirror" tracks the subversion repository at https://valelab4.ucsf.edu/svn/micromanager2/trunk/ that contains the source code for Micro-Manager 1.4.

+This repositosy uses submodules.
+MMCore, MMDevice, and DeviceAdapters are now part of the submodule https://github.com/micro-manager/mmCoreAndDevices.

-To get the source code follow these instructions:
+To get the complete source code follow these instructions:

     Clone the repository: git clone https://github.com/micro-manager/micro-manager.git
     Move Git bash into the repository: cd micro-manager